mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Proposal;
 ~~~

-On receiving an MLSMessageContent containing a Proposal, a client MUST verify the
+Upon receiving an MLSMessageContent containing a Proposal which has been
-signature inside MLSMessageAuth and that the `epoch` field of the enclosing
-MLSMessageContent is equal to the `epoch` field of the current GroupContext object.
-If the verification is successful, then the Proposal should be cached in such a way
+successfully decrypted and/or authenticated, the Proposal is cached in such a
-that it can be retrieved by hash (as a ProposalOrRef object) in a later Commit message.
+way that it can be easily referenced by a ProposalRef in a later Commit message.

 ### Add